Columbia Scholastic Press Association: Conventions and workshops

+Spring Convention

-This three-day convention is open to student editors and faculty advisers to newspapers, yearbooks, magazines, video productions and online media from schools throughout the United States and Canada, as well as overseas schools following an American plan of education.
+This three-day national convention is held annually in mid-March, and open to student editors and faculty advisers to newspapers, yearbooks, magazines, video productions and online media from schools throughout the United States and Canada, as well as overseas schools following an American plan of education.
 Convention delegates can choose from separate seminars, lectures and workshops featuring professional journalists, award-winning advisers and leading student editors as presenters.
-Advisers can partake of three different luncheons.
 Students will have swap shops for networking and exchanges.
-And face-to-face on-site critiques will be available each day for interested staffs.
-The winners of the Crown Awards for top publications will be presented at the Awards Convocation on Friday afternoon.
+Face-to-face on-site critiques are available each day for interested staffs.
+The winners of the Crown Awards for top publications are presented at an Awards Convocation on Friday afternoon.